justincbagley/piranha/README.md

 - Consider separate scripts to work with ipyrad
 - Add capacity of adding or not adding path sampling/stepping-stone sampling to BEAST runs (BEASTRunner.sh)

-January 19, 2017
+April 8, 2017
-Justin C. Bagley, Tuscaloosa, AL, USA
+Justin C. Bagley, Richmond, VA, USA